Diagnosis and Treatment of Endometriosis

 Endometriosis, also called “Endo,” is a condition in which tissue that forms the lining of the uterus grows in places in the body other than the uterus.
 This tissue is most commonly found on the ovaries, fallopian tubes, and the outer surface of the uterus.
 While there are other places this tissue can be found, it is far less common.

 A Woman’s Healing Center’s Fort Collins gynecologists are leading experts in the diagnosis and treatment of endometriosis.
-Learn more about our approach from Dr. Christine Skorberg, and read on, below.
+Dr. Christine Skorberg herself even had Endometriosis, so she is more tuned to recognizing and diagnosing it.
+You can learn more about our approach from her, and read on, below.

 How Do You Diagnose Endometriosis?

 The first step in getting diagnosed with endometriosis is to recognize you may be having symptoms, and talking to your doctor about them.
-Many women remain undiagnosed and don’t receive any treatment for it.
+Many women remain undiagnosed or diagnose themselves with other conditions like dysmenorrhea (cramps) or dyspareunia (pain with sex), but these are some of the symptoms that come with endometriosis.
+Other symptoms can include fatigue, low back pain, and a constant state of just not feeling well.

 If you suspect you might have endometriosis, it will be diagnosed via laparoscopy.
 There are other tests that a Gynecologist can perform, like an ultrasound or regular gynecological exam, but these can’t give definitive diagnoses.